PassKit/passkit-php-quickstart/README.md

 5. Modify the variables with the values for your programs or campaigns in each of the membership, coupons and flights methods.
 The variables to  modify will be at the top of each method.
 ![ScreenShot](images/variables.png)

-6. To run each method go into the directory, for  members `cd membership`, for coupons `cd coupons` and for flights `cd flights`.
+6. To run each method go into the directory, for  members `cd membership`, for coupons `cd coupons`, for flights `cd flights`, for event tickets `cd event-tickets`.
 Then run php plus the name of the method e.g. `php enrol-member.php` to run that method.

 ## Examples
 ###  Membership Cards